 LIKE THE BEST RECIPES, it’s a hand-me-down, delivered in the best oral tradition: told to me over a meal, and recorded on a paper napkin.
 At breakfast with my old friend Irene Sax recently—a longtime food writer, and my former “Newsday” colleague—I was panicking about my late-summer vegetable glut, and she said: “Vegetable soup.
 I make it all the time, freeze it, and eat it every day for lunch.”
 And then I realized: I don’t know how to make proper vegetable soup.
 Or didn’t, until then.
 The extra-easy recipe.

 Yes, of course I make vegetable soups: onion soup, split pea, lentil, sweet potato-greens, carrot-ginger, and so on.
 But a less-specific catch-all “vegetable soup” wasn’t in my repertory.
-Irene (who co-wrote “Beard on Pasta” with James Beard, and now teaches food writing at NYU) fixed that.
+Irene (who co-wrote “Beard on Pasta” with James Beard, and until recently taught food writing at NYU) fixed that.

 (I say “my way” because the “recipe” on that napkin didn’t actually give proportions of anything, just, “diced onions, celery, carrots…” and because Irene says, “zucchini doesn’t add much to the mix” so she skips it.
 Me?
 I’m looking for ways to use up my summer-squash harvest at the moment.
 When I showed her the photo, Irene said, “Mine is redder,” meaning more tomatoes, and that’s the point: Balance the “recipe” according to your taste, and the garden’s offerings.)